 If a citizenship document is not provided at the time the person submits his or her voter registration application, it may be submitted at a later time.
 Such person may (1) mail or deliver the document to the county election office by the close of business on the day before the election, or (2) submit it electronically by midnight the day before the election.
 "Electronically" means fax, email or other electronic means approved by the Secretary of State.

 *Notice Regarding Voter Registration Status

-Due to recent court rulings, if you have applied to register to vote at a Kansas Division of Motor Vehicles office or if you have applied to register to vote using the “Federal Form” voter registration application (as opposed to the standard ‘state form’) and have not yet provided proof of citizenship, you are registered to vote for the November 8, 2016, general election.
+Due to recent court rulings, if you have applied to register to vote at a Kansas Division of Motor Vehicles office or if you have applied to register to vote using the “Federal Form” voter registration application (as opposed to the standard ‘state form’) and have not yet provided proof of citizenship, you are registered to vote.
 Your name will appear on the poll book for your voting location and you will be given a standard ballot.
-There is nothing further you need to provide for the November 8, 2016, general election.Back to Top
+There is nothing further you need to provide unless and until you receive further notice.Back to Top

 Here is a list of documents that are acceptable as evidence of United States citizenship for voter registration purposes: